jwplayer/jwplayer-documentation/developer-guide/docs/behavior/set-the-dimensions-of-a-player.md

 ## Set the dimensions of a cloud-hosted player

-Use the following steps to set the dimensions for a cloud-hosted responsive or fixed dimension web player.
+Use the following steps to set the dimensions for a responsive or a fixed-dimensions web player.
 This method allows you to control all instances of the cloud-hosted player.

 You can also use your JW Player dashboard to [set the dimensions](https://support.jwplayer.com/articles/set-the-dimensions-of-player) of a player.